Pieces of You [Her]: a Short Fiction

 Dream

 Here’s a dream I had a while ago.
 At the time, I thought it was more like a vision than a dream, and I had a professional dream interpreter interpret it for me.
+I thought some of you might be interested in reading the interpretation.

 Life was a whirlwind: people deserting me, families I used to work with shaming me, friends leaving and spreading false rumors, etc. My family was angry with me because I owed them money.